-The recipient will be required to submit intermittent progress reports to the committee over the course of the Fellowship and, at its conclusion, a final report including documentation of the project which will be submitted to the school archives.
+The recipient will be asked to submit intermittent progress reports to the committee over the course of the Fellowship and, at its conclusion, a final report including documentation of the project which will be submitted to the school archives.
 A portion of the prize money will be withheld until the submission of the final report.
 The project must take place within one year after graduating from Columbia University.

 Information sessions will be held on Thursday, February 28 at 12:45pm in 114 Avery Hall and Friday, March 1 at 2:30pm in 203 Fayerweather.

 Previous submissions are available for review at the reference desk in Avery Library.